 Milestone Payments Amount (Excluding GST) Required Deliverables Anticipated Timing Milestone Payment One AUD COFFEY WILL INSERT comprising Fixed Core Personnel Costs (not including Management Fee) as per the approved Course Budget.
 Course Program designed by Contractor in English and approved by Coffey.
 Nominated personnel approved by Coffey.
 Completion of course planning and preparation as per Coffey's satisfaction including the development of course content and materials.
 Completion of other services generally required by COFFEY WILL INSERT to Coffey's satisfaction.
 Submit invoice: COFFEY WILL INSERT Pay invoice within 30 days of invoice approval.
 Milestone Payment Two Maximum of AUD COFFEY WILL INSERT based on actual reimbursable expenditure incurred to date (as per the approved Course Budget).
 Course completed to Coffey's satisfaction.
-Completion Report submitted and approved by Coffey including financial reconciliation.
+Course completion survey results provided to Coffey.
 Completion of other Services generally required by COFFEY WILL INSERT to Coffey's satisfaction.
 Submit invoice: COFFEY WILL INSERT Pay invoice within 30 days of invoice approval.
-Milestone Three Maximum of AUD COFFEY WILL INSERT based on the Report of Post Course follow-up of Short Course Projects approved by Coffey.
+Milestone Three Maximum of AUD COFFEY WILL INSERT based on the Completion Report submitted and approved by Coffey including financial reconciliation.
 Submit invoice: COFFEY WILL

-budgeted Management INSERT

-Fee.
-Pay invoice within

-30 days of invoice
+INSERT Pay invoice within 30 days of invoice approval.

-approval.